adjust/cocos2dx_sdk/doc/ios/ios.md

 ### <a id="pre-installed-trackers">Pre-installed trackers

-If you want to use the adjust SDK to recognize users that found your app pre-installed on their device, follow these steps.
+If you want to use the Adjust SDK to recognize users whose devices came with you app pre-installed, follow these steps:

 1. Create a new tracker in your [dashboard].
-Let's assume that new tracker token is `abc123`.
+Let's assume that the new tracker token is `abc123`.
-2. Open your app delegate and add set the default tracker of your `AdjustConfig2dx` instance:
+2. Open your app delegate and set the default tracker of your `AdjustConfig2dx` instance:

     ```cpp
     AdjustConfig2dx adjustConfig = AdjustConfig2dx(appToken, environment);